luigiaparicio/openshift-observatorium/README.md

 ### Create Bucket

-  Create an OBC in OpenShift called observatorium-thanos
+  - Create an OBC in OpenShift called observatorium-thanos
+  - Create a Secret using the manifest observatorium-thanos.yaml with your real bucket's values

 ### Deploy Observatorium
     oc new-project observatorium